Folklore of Belgium: Brussels

 Brussels' identity owes much to its rich folklore and traditions, among the liveliest in the country.

-The Ommegang, a folkloric costumed procession, commemorating the Joyous Entry of Emperor Charles V and his son Philip II in Brussels in 1549, takes place every year in July.
+The Ommegang, a medieval pageant and folkloric costumed procession, commemorating the Joyous Entry of Emperor Charles V and his son, Philip II, in Brussels in 1549, takes place every year in July.
 The colourful parade includes floats, traditional processional giants, such as Saint Michael and Saint Gudula, and scores of folkloric groups, either on foot or on horseback, dressed in medieval garb.
-The parade ends in a pageant on the Grand-Place/Grote Markt (Brussels' main square).
+The parade concludes with a large spectacle at the Grand-Place/Grote Markt (Brussels' main square).
 Since 2019, it has been recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO.

 The Meyboom, an even-older folk tradition of Brussels (1308), celebrating the "May tree"—in fact, a corruption of the Dutch word, meaning tree of joy—takes place paradoxically on 9 August.
 After parading a young beech in the city, it is planted in a joyful spirit with lots of music, Brusseleir songs, and processional giants.
 It has also been recognised as an expression of intangible cultural heritage by UNESCO, as part of the bi-national inscription "Processional giants and dragons in Belgium and France".
 The celebration is reminiscent of the town's long-standing (folkloric) feud with Leuven, which dates back to the Middle Ages.

 Saint Verhaegen (often shortened to St V), a folkloric student procession, celebrating the anniversary of the founding of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB), is held on 20 November.
 Since 2019, it has also been listed as intangible cultural heritage of the Brussels-Capital Region.

 Another good introduction to the Brusseleir local dialect and way of life can be obtained at the Royal Theatre Toone, a folkloric theatre of marionettes, located a stone's throw away from the Grand-Place.
-Finally, two famous folkloric plays, Le Mariage de Mademoiselle Beulemans by Frantz Fonson and Fernand Wicheler, and Bossemans et Coppenolle by Joris d'Hanswyck and Paul Van Stalle, are still the subject of regular revivals.
+Finally, two folkloric plays, Le Mariage de mademoiselle Beulemans by Frantz Fonson and Fernand Wicheler, and Bossemans et Coppenolle by Joris d'Hanswyck and Paul Van Stalle, are still the subject of regular revivals.